Pope John Paul II High School (Washington)

-Pope John Paul II High School, frequently called JP2 or JPII by its community, is a four-year, college-preparatory, Catholic high school, named after John Paul II, who was Pope of the Catholic Church from 1978 until his death in 2005, and canonised in 2014.
+Pope John Paul II High School, frequently called JPII or JP2 by its community, is a private, four-year, college-preparatory, Catholic high school, named after John Paul II, who was Pope of the Catholic Church from 1978 until his death in 2005, and canonized in 2014.
 The school is located in Lacey, Washington, within the Archdiocese of Seattle.

+History

 Pope John Paul II High School opened in 2010.
+The school was conceived to provide a Catholic high school experience in the South Puget Sound region of Washington State.